 Since gorillas live in natural rainforests, the dry season doesn't actually mean no rain - just lighter and at times some rainless days.

 The good thing is that this is during the summer months when travel peaks all over the world - which means you will get to share your experience with new friends.

-We have t mention, you can still do gorilla trekking at any time of the year.
-The weather in the forest is highly unpredictable and it shouldn't determine s much of when you schedule your visit.
+We have to mention, that you can still do gorilla trekking at any time of the year.
+The weather in the forest is highly unpredictable and it shouldn't determine much of when you schedule your visit.

 7. Is Gorilla Trekking Safe?

 Given the size and strength of a gorilla, many people ask if gorilla trekking is safe.
 Gorilla trekking is a very safe activity and we don't know of any bad incidences between the gorillas and tourists.